DevR7/DevR7/README.md

 - 💻 I'm a Self Taught Developer
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun Fact: I love to Code and learn new things on internet
+- ⚡ Fun Fact: I love to Code and solve problems
 <br />

 ### Languages and Tools: